Santanu1507/CodeSoft_Calculator.py/README.md

 # Calculator App

 The Calculator App is a simple graphical calculator built using the tkinter library in Python.
-It provides basic arithmetic operations, square root, and clear functionalities to perform calculations.
+It provides basic arithmetic operations, square root, and the square of a number functionalities to perform calculations.

 ## Features

 - Basic arithmetic operations: Addition, Subtraction, Multiplication, Division
 - Square root calculation
+- Square of a number calculation
 - Clear current entry or entire expression
 - Error handling for invalid input or calculations
 - User-friendly interface with colorful buttons